 Charlie Sheen and Sci-Fi are two commodities you don’t often think of in the same sentence, and that makes The Arrival something of a rarity.
 The former brat pack bad boy has a pretty rich resume in a career that is, for the most part, devoid of any genre productions.
 Sheen was a big deal once upon a time and has appeared in films including Platoon (1986), Wall Street (1987), Young Guns (1988), Eight Men Out (1988), Major League (1989), Hot Shots!
 (1991), and The Three Musketeers (1993).

 Revisiting The Arrival the other night, I got reminded this is not a spectacular science fiction movie.
-This was never meant to be a blockbuster; It’s a quiet little film that came and went without much acclaim.
-It’s an alien invasion saga with some good ideas and memorable moments, mostly meant to serve as a vehicle for Sheen and his talents as an actor.
+This film got intentionally made to be the opposite of a blockbuster; It’s a quiet little film that came and went without much acclaim.
+It’s an alien invasion saga with some good ideas and memorable moments, primarily meant to serve as a vehicle for Sheen and his acting talents.

-In case you are not familiar with the title, The Arrival is a 1996 American-Mexican science fiction film written and directed by David Twohy and starring Charlie Sheen, and co-starring Lindsay Crouse, Ron Silver, Teri Polo, and Richard Schiff.
-Sheen stars as radio astronomer Zane Zaminsky who discovers evidence of intelligent alien life and quickly gets thrown into the middle of a conspiracy that turns his life upside down.
+Suppose you are not familiar with the title.
+In that case, The Arrival is a 1996 American-Mexican science fiction film written and directed by David Twohy, starring Charlie Sheen, and co-starring Lindsay Crouse, Ron Silver, Teri Polo, and Richard Schiff.
+Sheen stars as radio astronomer Zane Zaminsky who discovers intelligent alien life and quickly gets thrown into the middle of a conspiracy that turns his life upside down.
 The film also has a somewhat muddled message about climate change.

-Charlie’s portrayal of the somewhat crazed Zane is a nuanced and convincing one that never goes over the top.
+Charlie’s portrayal of the somewhat crazed Zane is nuanced and convincing, never going over the top.
 In a film that emphasizes the appeal of a quirky and memorable lead character, maybe a little over the top might be a good thing.
 The supporting cast does their job well.

-Mystery stories where the sanity of the protagonist is uncertain even to themselves are as old as the hills, and this film’s narrative half tries to lead us down that path.
-Despite the audience seeing the same stuff that Zane does, I realized the movie was half trying to get me to think Zane is crazy and had imagined the whole thing.
-Might work if you don’t pay attention.
+Mystery stories where the protagonist’s sanity is uncertain even to themselves are as old as the hills, and this film’s narrative half tries to lead us down that path.
+Despite the audience seeing the same stuff Zane does, I realized the movie was half trying to get me to think Zane is crazy and had imagined the whole thing.
+It might work if you don’t pay attention.

-The Arrival does not represent any sort of milestone or bar setting accomplishment in the history of science fiction movies.
+The Arrival does not represent any milestone or bar-setting accomplishment in the history of science fiction movies.
 It’s a modestly entertaining film that is more of a space oddity.
 Happy viewing.